 About the Sin Sol artist group

 micha cárdenas, PhD, is Assistant Professor of Art & Design: Games + Playable Media at the University of California, Santa Cruz. cárdenas is writing a new algorithm for gender, race and technology.
 Her book in progress, Poetic Operations, proposes algorithmic analysis as a method for developing a trans of color poetics. cárdenas’s co-authored books The Transreal: Political Aesthetics of Crossing Realities (2012) and Trans Desire / Affective Cyborgs (2010) were published by Atropos Press.
 Her artwork has been described as “a seminal milestone for artistic engagement in VR” by the Spike art journal in Berlin.
 She is a first generation Colombian American.
+Her solo and collaborative artworks have been shown around the world at venues including the California Biennial, the Zero1 Biennial, the Museum of Modern Art in New York, Transmediale in Berlin and the House of Electronic Arts Basel.

 Abraham Avnisan is an experimental writer and new media artist whose work is situated at the intersection of image, text, and code.
 He creates mobile apps, new media installations and mixed reality performances that seek to subvert dominant narratives through embodied encounters with language, history, and philosophy.
 Abraham has exhibited his work at the Chicago Architecture Biennial, the Libraries at the Niels Bohr Institute in Copenhagen, Denmark, and the Vild med ORD literary festival in Aarhus, Denmark, among others.
 He is a fulltime Artist-in-Residence at University of Washington Bothell and the recipient of a Digital Studies Fellowship through Rutgers University—Camden and a Digital Humanities Summer Fellowship through the Simpson Center for the Humanities.
 He holds an M.F.A in Poetry from Brooklyn College and an M.F.A. in Art and Technology Studies from The School of the Art Institute of Chicago.